Skip to content

 What the Makefile builds

-The top-level build produces a set of small executables (command-line tools) that are linked against the JURASSIC libraries in ../libs/build/.
+The build in src/ produces a set of small executables (command-line tools) that are linked with the JURASSIC object code and the dependency libraries in ../libs/build/.
 The Makefile defines the executable list in the EXC variable.

 Typical tools include drivers for: